Version 5.1, 13 April 2023

 2. When these terms apply

 3.1.
-It is free to create and use your NHS account.
-To access your NHS account you must be registered with a GP surgery in England or Isle of Man.
+It is free to register for and use the NHS App.
+To use the NHS App you must be registered with a GP surgery in England or Isle of Man.

 3.3.
 You must create and maintain an account using the NHS login authentication platform.
-A minimum of mid-level identity verification is required to access your NHS account and high-level identity verification is needed to access most services within your NHS account.
-Find out more about how to prove who you are to get full access to the your NHS account.
+A minimum of mid-level identity verification is required to access the NHS App and high-level identity verification is needed to access most services.
+Find out more about how to prove who you are to get full access to the NHS App.

 - a secure internet connection (see Cyber Aware website)